How to Get Tax Exempt Status Nonprofit: Your Full Guide

 Incorporate Your Nonprofit at the State Level

-Before seeking federal tax exemption, you must legally establish your organization as a nonprofit corporation in your chosen state.
-This involves filing Articles of Incorporation and creating bylaws.
+Before you can apply for federal tax-exempt status, your organization must be legally recognized as a nonprofit corporation in your chosen state.
+This involves filing articles of incorporation and establishing bylaws.

 2